 Code language: Python (python)

-When the code is successfully uploaded, you must see the TM1637 module display changing characters with a delay of 2 seconds between each change.
+When the code runs, you must see the TM1637 module display showing different characters with a delay of 2 seconds between each change.

 TM1637 MicroPython Code Explained